gtbjj/gtbjj.github.io/_posts/change-maker-hopeful-future.md

 - {benefit 2 from hopeful future}
 - {benefit 3 from hopeful future}

-Spots are extremely imited and I"m only looking for {number of people} who are ready to make a change today.
-To apply, fill out the quick  (4-question) survey below and I'll be in touch if you mee the rquirements:
+Spots are extremely limited and I"m only looking for {number of people} who are ready to make a change today.
+To apply, fill out the quick  (4-question) survey below and I'll be in touch if you mee the requirements:

 ===> {link to Google Form}

-**Part 3:**  Follow Up
+### Survey Selling, Part 3:  Follow Up

-* respond w/in 20 miniutes of copleting survey
+* respond w/in 20 minutes of completing survey
     * try to schedule during first call
 * if not, make follow up contact 1x / wks for 1 month
 * then f/u 1x / month until they're a client or tell you they're not interested

+### Survey Selling, Part 4: Analysis (bonus)

+As my business is still in its infancy, the above was all written from speculation as I worked through that chapter in Change Maker.
+Around the same time I ran a couple quick polls in my Instagram story just to do a validity check.
+I asked:

+* What do you use food for: Fuel or Fun?
+* Don't confuse mass with strength.
+If you had to pick: lose fat or build mass?
+* Which matters more to you: performance or health?

+This maybe took 15 minutes to post and returned invaluable insight.
+Let's take a look:

+* 90% of respondents said "fuel."
+Good news.
+I didn't expect many of them to have cultural / religious limitations to their dietary practices, but it's an important coaching consideration nonetheless.
+* 66% of respondents preferred to lose fat over build mass.
+As expected, a handful of people wanted to build mass, though I specified that mass was not the same as strength since I'm focusing on the nutritional component of things, not the weight room.
+* 64% of respondents valued performance over health.
+This is very important data.
+Obviously both are good things, but when forced to make a choice, it's clear what my audience is asking for.

+The snapshot of my audience then, looks like:

+* no cultural / religious food restrictions,
+* wants to lose fat, and
+* improve performance.